nouarnoorelhouda/tesis_doctoral/article_causality/NOTES.md

 The main steps for VNF scalation are as follows:

 1. The NFVO receives the scaling request from the sender, e.g. OSS using the operation Scale VNF of the VNF Lifecycle Management interface.
-2. The NFVO receives the scaling request from the sender, e.g. OSS using the operation Scale VNF of the VNF Lifecycle Management interface.
+2. The NFVO validates the request for policy conformance.
 3. NFVO finds the VNF Manager relevant for this VNF type.
 4. Optionally, NFVO runs a feasibility check of the VNF scaling request to reserve resources before doing the actual scaling
 5. The NFVO sends the scaling request to the VNF Manager, with the scaling data and, if step 4 has been done, the reservation information using the operation Scale VNF of the VNF Lifecycle Management interface.